dreamplayerzhang/vcbld/README.md

 }
 ```
 The conf.json is not supposed to be pushed to a version control repository like github since it's dependant on local variables and thus should be added to your gitignore (if you were using git).
 The first 2 variables are the paths of the c and c++ compilers.
-The default compilers for mac os x is clang, while for linux it would be gcc and g++ respectively.
+The default compilers for macOS X is clang, while for linux it would be gcc and g++ respectively.
 On windows, the default compiler is the MinGW gcc.
 The vcpkgDirectory variable is the parent directory of the vcpkg executable you wish to choose for your project.
-It defaults to the home path on linux and mac os x, while on windows it defaults to C:/Program Files/vcpkg.
+It defaults to the home path on linux and macOS X, while on windows it defaults to C:/Program Files/vcpkg.

 The architecture depends on the host operating system.
 You can check the vcpkg triplet documentation [here.](https://github.com/Microsoft/vcpkg/blob/master/docs/users/triplets.md)